adarshraj99/Linux/File_operations.md

  - To hide a file .Rename it with `.` at start ex: `.mytextfile` or use `touch .myfilename`

  - To un-hide  file: Same way do remove the `.` to unhide a file.
 Use `ls -a` to view all the files including the hidden ones.

+ - `ls -a` : To see all the hidden files.

  - `chmod` : To hide, can modify file permissions also to make it non-view ,non-edit.